zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 DomeText button
 The DomeText button tool created raster titles and scrolling credits that can be used in a fulldome 2D or fulldome stereo production setting.
 This tool uses ImageMagick to render the title graphics using fonts installed in your system.

+CrossBounce Button
+Simulate the effect of "crossbounce" light pollution that happens when imagery is projected across a hemispherical fulldome theatre screen.

 DomeViewer button
 The DomeViewer tool provides an immersive fulldome and panoramic image / movie viewer.